Im-Hugo/obsidian-brax/README.md

 ### Settings

-Brax currently exposes one setting:
+Brax currently exposes the following settings:

+- **Language** — interface language for the plugin (English, Persian, or Chinese).
+- **Editor font size** — font size of the code editor.
+- **Tab size** — number of spaces inserted when pressing Tab.
+- **Word wrap** — whether long lines wrap in the code editor, instead of scrolling horizontally.
+- **Preview refresh delay** — how many milliseconds to wait after you stop typing before the live preview refreshes.
+- **Accent color** — accent color used for buttons and highlights in the editor UI.

-- **Sandbox iframes** — keeps apps isolated from Obsidian's internals.
-This is enabled by default and it is strongly recommended to leave it on, since it's the main safeguard between the code you (or someone else) writes inside a `.brax` file and the rest of your Obsidian environment.
+Sandboxing itself isn't a toggle you can turn off: every rendered app always runs inside a restricted iframe sandbox, since it's the main safeguard between the code you (or someone else) writes inside a `.brax` file and the rest of your Obsidian environment.

 ### A note on safety

 Because Brax executes whatever HTML, CSS, and JavaScript you put into a file, you should treat `.brax` files the same way you'd treat any other piece of executable code: don't open or run files from sources you don't trust.
-Sandboxing reduces the blast radius significantly, but it isn't an absolute guarantee, especially since the preview iframe is granted script execution alongside same-origin and form/popup permissions in order to support fully functional little apps.
+Sandboxing reduces the blast radius significantly, but it isn't an absolute guarantee, especially since the preview iframe is granted script execution alongside form, modal, and popup permissions in order to support fully functional little apps (it is not granted same-origin access, so it can't reach into your vault or the rest of Obsidian directly).
 If you're sharing a vault with others, treat `.brax` files with the same caution you'd give to any script someone else wrote.

 ### Use cases